Mohammad-Imran01/Portfolio/README.md

 # Welcome to Mohammad Imran's Personal Profile Repository!

-This repository serves as a central hub for Mohammad Imran's personal portfolio and showcases development skills.
+This repository serves as a central hub for the personal portfolio and showcases development skills.
 Feel free to explore and learn more about my work and interests.

 ## Sections
 - [Demo](#demo)